JSRocksHQ/jsrockshq.github.io/src/posts/en/temporal-dead-zone-tdz-demystified.md

 `var`-declared variables will still behave as they currently do in ES5 -- the ECMAScript spec. must always evolve in backwards-compatible ways in order for browser vendors to adopt the new spec. without breaking the web.
 Theoretically, it could be possible to apply TDZ semantics to `var` by introducing a new "execution mode" (similar to `'use strict'`), however that is very unlikely to happen seeing as:

 - The majority of TC39 opposes adding more execution modes/pragmas/flags.
-- Even if such new execution mode were to be implemented, enforcing TDZ semantics on `var`-declared variables would mean introducing an unnecessary entry barrier and refactoring hazards to those who want to port their existing code to the hypothetical new execution mode.
+- Even if such new execution mode were to be implemented, enforcing TDZ semantics on `var`-declared variables would introduce an unnecessary entry barrier and refactoring hazards to those who want to port their existing code to the hypothetical new execution mode.

 # Closing words

-The Temporal Dead Zone semantics can be very useful by providing error feedback to the developer instead of yielding unexpected results (as ES5 code may currently do) when your code accidentally accesses unitialized bindings.
-Just beware of these semantics when using a transpiler that does not enforce TDZ, as you may be writing broken code without knowing it.
+The Temporal Dead Zone semantics can be very useful by providing error feedback to the developer instead of yielding unexpected results (as ES5 code may currently do) in cases where your code may accidentally access uninitialized bindings.
+Just be aware of these semantics when using a transpiler that does not enforce TDZ, as you may be writing broken code without knowing it.

 Or, just in case you're really afraid of TDZ -- which you shouldn't be, seeing as most of the time the errors will be clear and easy to fix once transpilers/engines implement the TDZ semantics --, you may as well keep using `var` for the time being which does not have TDZ semantics. `;)`